10 Things I Hate as an IT Project Manager

 2. Checking Phones During Meetings

 Yes…today’s smart phones are very smart.
 But, they’re also very disruptive and distracting.
-The second thing that really gets on my nerves as an IT Project Manager is the number of people who coyly check their phones during meetings and don’t pay attention.
+The second thing that really gets on my nerves is the number of people who coyly check their phones during meetings and don’t pay attention.
 They are texting, emailing, surfing the web and who knows what else on their Smart Phones.

 You can tell who they are too.
 They have a wry little grin on their face as if they’re the only person who is in on this personal private little joke.
 They’re the ones with the look on their face that they’re so important and plugged in to everyone and everything else that it trumps the meeting they are attending in person!